moneytree/moneytree-link-android-sdk/README.md

     `IsshoTsucho.OnCompletionListener` would be the best.
 See above regarding the sample code.

-## Breaking Changes
+## Change Log

 ### v3

-MoneytreeLink SDK v3 brings some breaking changes regarding class name.
-The following is just an example, see also MainActivity.java in the Awesome app code and JavaDoc.
+MoneytreeLink SDK v3 brings some breaking changes to class names.
+The following is just an example.
+Refer to the JavaDocs and Awesome app's MainActivity for more information.

 | Old Class Name                     | New Class Name                     | Note                                   |
 | ---------------------------------- | ---------------------------------- | -------------------------------------- |